Answering this question is extremely complicated and in some criminal cases quite controversial.

 In order to produce a source probability, you would need additional information, and a new calculation.
 In the case of redheadedness, you may want the suspect’s sex, height, age, geographic location, etc. in the case of six toed-ness, however, you might be comfortable with much less.
 Mistaking the source probability for the random match probability is at times known as the prosecutor’s fallacy.

-Remember this is not legal advice, so be sure to contact a criminal defense attorney for any questions.
+Remember this is not legal advice, so be sure to contact a criminal defense attorney for questions about a specific criminal case.